go-jet/jet/wiki/SELECT.md

     WHERE(Film.Rating.EQ(enum.MpaaRating.R)).
     AsTable("rFilms")
 ```
-`AsTable("rFilms")` - allows SELECT statements to be seen as table.
+`AsTable("rFilms")` - allows SELECT statements to be seen as source table.

 To use sub-query columns in SELECT statement expressions we have to export column from sub-query,
 using `From` method.